ParticlePeter/DerelictMantle/README.md

 A port of [the experimental reverse-engineered header][4] of the [AMD Mantle][1] library for the D Programming Language.
 Currently only MS Windows is supported, please make sure that you have a suitable GCN AMD/ATI GPU/APU and the mantle32.dll (latest catalyst driver) is in your system path.

-Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation, for information on how to build DerelictGLFW3 and load GLFW3 at run time.
+Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation.
 In the meantime, here's some sample code.

 ```D
 import derelict.mantle.mantle;